mattherman/MbDotNet/docs/docs-v4.md

 # Introduction

-MbDotNet is a .NET client library for the [Mountebank](https://mbtest.org) testing tool created by Brandon Byars.
-Mountebank provides cross-platform, multi-protocol test doubles over the wire that enable you to test distributed applications by mocking and stubbing your applications dependencies at the network level.
+MbDotNet is a .NET client library for the [Mountebank](https://www.mbtest.org) testing tool created by Brandon Byars.
+Mountebank provides cross-platform, multi-protocol test doubles over the wire that enable you to test distributed systems by mocking and stubbing your application's dependencies at the network level.

 Test doubles in Mountebank are called _imposters_.
 An imposter is configured to respond to requests made to a specific port.
 Each imposter defines one or more _stubs_ that control how the imposter responds to those requests.
 A single stub defines _predicates_ which specify whether that stub should be matched by a request.
 If matched, the stub also defines _responses_ which specify the actual response that should be returned.